 ].
 (This quite possibly relates to the Chinese new year which begins in February)

-Wood - soft, close and even grained, very handsome.
-Used for turnery, carving etc[
+The wood is soft, close and even grained.
+A very handsome wood, it is used for construction, furniture, turnery, carving etc[

 ].
 The wood of the roots is especially handsome, it is deep red in colour[